Moving to Austin? Here are some useful services and their websites to get your services set up.

-Though its customer service is generally despised in Austin, Time-Warner Cable still retains a large chunk of the market share in central Texas.
-(800) 892-4357
+Though Spectrum customer service is generally despised in Austin, Time-Warner Cable still retains a large chunk of the market share in central Texas.

 Google Fiber generated huge excitement when it started signing people up for its ultra-high-speed Internet service in the spring of 2015.
-As of December 2016, Google Fiber is up and running in pockets throughout Austin.
 Even if it is available in your neighborhood, it may take up to three months to actually get the service installed.
 However, among those who've had the service now for about a year, there seems to be widespread satisfaction with it.
 The basic package offered is comparable in price to AT&T’s mid-level package but with 10 times the Internet speed.

 Verizon and AT&T are the dominant cell phone service providers in central Texas.
 There are dozens of other small and mid-size companies offering cell phone service.
 Read the fine print, though, and most of the bargain-basement companies actually have deals with the larger networks.
 If you’re on a tight budget, consider a prepaid plan from T-Mobile or Cricket Wireless.

-With the adoption of the Austin Resource Recovery Master Plan, the city set the ambitious goal of preventing 90% of discarded items from ending up in landfills by 2040.
+With the adoption of the Austin Resource Recovery Master Plan, the city set the ambitious goal of preventing 90 percent of discarded items from ending up in landfills by 2040.
 Here’s how you can help with the effort and save a little money in the process.

 Smaller Trash Can

-The city offers four sizes of trash cans, ranging from 96 gallons ($33.50 per month) to 24 gallons ($13.35 per month).
+The city offers four sizes of trash cans, ranging from 96 gallons ($43.50 per month) to 24 gallons ($18.35 per month) as of November 2019.
 Using a smaller can doesn’t necessarily require making a major lifestyle change.
 If you review the guidelines for single-stream recycling, you may find that you’ve been throwing away items that are actually recyclable.
 Virtually every type of cardboard is now recyclable, from corrugated boxes to small medicine containers.

 Made from paint collected at the city’s Household Hazardous Waste Facility, Austin Reblend is available in Texas Limestone (beige) and Balcones Canyonland (dark beige).
 Those are the only colors available, but what do you expect for free?
 The paint is also low in volatile organic compounds (VOCs).
-Pick it up at 2514 Business Center Drive, Austin, TX 78744, or call (512) 974-4343.
+You can pick it up at 2514 Business Center Drive, Austin, TX 78744.